tsprass/DataScienceTools/Java/LearningJava.md

 > *The project was not built due to “Failed to init ct.sym for
 > C:\\Users\\…\\jrt-fs.jar” Fix the problem, then try refreshing this
-> project and building it since it may be inconsistent* &gt;
+> project and building it since it may be inconsistent* \>

 veja as sugestões nessa página:
 <https://stackoverflow.com/questions/63446925/the-project-was-not-built-due-to-failed-to-init-ct-sym-for-c-program-files-jav>

-Se não ocorrer nenhum problema, seguindo os passos das figuras acima, você chegará nessa tela:
+Se não ocorrer nenhum problema, seguindo os passos das figuras acima você chegará nessa tela:

 <div style="float:center; padding:1px">